sumbach/modern-cljs/doc/tutorial-17.md

 user>
 ```

-Here we used the `sniptest` macro without any selector/transformation
+Here we used the `sniptest` macro without any selectors/transformations
-form and it just returned the passed argument (i.e.  the stringified
+so it just returned the passed argument (i.e., the stringified
 HTML fragment built by the Hiccup `html` function)

 Let's now add a selector/transformation pair for selecting the `label`